Ulises-Rosas/WoRMStools/README.md

 ### Usage within python3

-The way `WoRMStools` is used inside python3 resemble pretty as the usage in the terminal we have already seen:
+The way `WoRMStools` is used inside python3 resemble pretty much as the usage in the terminal we have already seen:

 ```python3
 # import worms class